Code-Institute-Submissions/maura-yogis-mat-project/README.md

 the code for embeding the videos were taken from Dani Krossing’s [YouTube video](https://www.youtube.com/watch?v=OOy764mDtiA)

+### Text
+* The text found in the project was written by the developer.
 ### Media
 * The **photos** and **videos** used on this project, are own by Emerald Peasah.